A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Introduction

 When exact solutions are not possible, approximation techniques are usually employed, such as the Finite Element Method (FEM) \cite{strangbook}, \cite{Ern}, Galerkin Method \cite{Grekas}, and Ritz Method \cite{Bailey}, \cite{Patnaik}.
-An interesting approximation technique is the Ritz Method, which consists of choosing a finite number of admissible trial functions such that the solution $y(x)$ can be determined as a linear combination of these finite trial functions.
+The Ritz Method is an interesting approximation technique which consists of choosing a finite number of admissible trial functions such that the solution $y(x)$ can be determined as a linear combination of these finite trial functions.
 Recently, novel versions of the Ritz Method integrated with deep learning have been explored.
 This is known as the Deep Ritz Method \cite{DRM}-\cite{Liu}.
-This method is based on the Universal Approximation Theorem, which essentially states that a neural network with a hidden layer is dense in the set of continuous functions \cite{univapp}-\cite{univapp3}.
+This method is based on the Universal Approximation Theorem, which essentially states that a neural network with a hidden layer is dense in subsets of a Sobolev space \cite{univapp}-\cite{univapp3}.
 However, the boundary conditions of the variational problem are not satisfied by the neural network.
 To address this non-fulfillment of the boundary conditions, the Deep Ritz Method redefines the action by adding a penalty term.

 On one hand, the added penalty term can cause the action to become a non-convex function.
 This is a drawback, as finding local minima and saddle points for the action is a non-trivial task.
-On the other hand, this penalty term is weighted by a parameter that must be adjusted to assign more or less importance to the boundary conditions in the optimization process.
-This adjustment makes the convergence rate strongly dependent on this parameter.
+On the other hand, this penalty term is weighted by a hyperparameter that must be adjusted to assign more or less importance to the boundary conditions in the optimization process.
+This adjustment makes the convergence rate strongly dependent on this hyperparameter.